Radiative forcing: Milankovitch shifts

 Climate forcing caused by variations in solar irradiance have occurred during Milankovitch cycles, which span periods of about 40,000 to 100,000 years.
 Milankovitch cycles consist of long-duration cycles in Earth's orbital eccentricity (or ellipticity), cycles in its orbital obliquity (or axial tilt), and precession of its relative tilt direction.
 Among these, the 100,000 year cycle in eccentricity causes TSI to fluctuate by about ±0.2%.
 Currently, Earth's eccentricity is nearing its least elliptic (most circular) causing average annual TSI to very slowly decrease.
 Simulations also indicate that Earth's orbital dynamics will remain stable including these variations for least the next 10 million years.

 Sun aging

 The Sun has consumed about half its hydrogen fuel since forming approximately 4.5 billion years ago.
 TSI will continue to slowly increase during the aging process at a rate of about 1% each 100 million years.
 Such rate of change is far too small to be detectable within measurements and is insignificant on human timescales.

-TSI forcing summary
+Total solar irradiance (TSI) forcing summary

 The maximum fractional variations (Δτ) in Earth's solar irradiance during the last decade are summarized in the accompanying table.
 Each variation previously discussed contributes a forcing of: